 James Sinclair, a successful trader, keeps his busy life uncomplicated.
 Work is about all he has time for.
 Imagine his surprise when he returns to his Paris apartment to find his little sister’s best friend, Mila Johnson, in his bed.

-One night of fooling around opens a Pandora’s box which Mila wants to pry open wider, whereas James wants to keep the lid on—Mila is a sweet innocent and no way is he going to expose her to anything, especially not to the real James Sinclair.
+One night of fooling around opens a Pandora’s box which Mila just wants to pry open wider, whereas James just wants to keep the lid on tight.
+Mila is sweet and innocent and no way is he going to expose her to the real James Sinclair.

 James appeared in the entrance hall and her heart skipped a beat at seeing him.
 He looked ruffled, his tie loose around his neck and his hair disheveled as if he’d dragged his fingers through it too many times.